xplosionmind/tommi.space/content/notes/public/Tomminess.md

 - being **stupid**, but only when there is no need to be so, and…
 - …being incapable of laughing at jokes when it is time to be serious
 - being completely incapable of controlling [[Caffeinated|the effects of **caffeine**]]
+- to love **meeting people** and establishing unique **connections** with them, having friends all over the world
+- getting super pumped and enthusiastic when people/friends he met in different occasions or in different context meet between each other thanks to his mediation.
 - please, if you know Tommi, [comment below](#comments) by writing what you think is missing, and, if accurate, it will be added.

 <br>